Airport security – a bugbear

 Now there is the ‘no hanging out by the toilets’, ‘ask permission before changing seats’, locked cockpit door (which was a no brainer when I was a six year old – yet had rare but predictable bad outcome for Germanwings 9525).

 My conclusion is that there just are not a lot of people who are highly motivated to do harm to the flying population.
 Each fear has added extra inconvenience and additional cost to virtually every passenger every day.
-And US passenger screening politically cannot backtrack and admit that they have just gone too far, and that we can safely loosen many of the restrictions.
+And US passenger screening politically cannot backtrack and admit that they have just gone too far, and that we should safely loosen many of the restrictions.

 .